FullStaQD/architecture/docs/scenario-based-analysis/quantum-machine-learning.md

     - Sends program to the System Layer

 ## System Layer & Physical Layer
-Refer to [quantum simuluation scenario](./quantum-simulation.md) for a full explanation.
+Refer to [quantum simulation scenario](./quantum-simulation.md) for a full explanation.

 ## Application Layer - Upwards